mattfife/BasicOutOfSourceCMake/README.md

 7. Open the newly created helloworld.sln found in the bin/ directory.
 8. Build from the main Build top menu like normal

-### Visual Studio project tips
+### Visual Studio project notes
-- If you change any of your CMake files (ex: add/remove source files), you can build ZERO_CHECK, or re-run build.sh again.
-This we re-generate the solution and vsproj files.
 - Windows CMake automatically makes 2 additional projects in your solution: ALL_BUILD and ZERO_CHECK.
-  - ALL_BUILD will build all projects in the solution (except itself)
+  - ALL_BUILD will build all projects in the solution (except itself and ZERO_CHECK)
   - ZERO_CHECK will re-run CMAKE and generate all new vproj and sln files.
 This is handy if you change your CMakeFiles and need to re-run CMake.
-  - You cannot generate a solution with CMake without an ALL_BUILD project, but you can prevent CMake from adding the ZERO_CHECK project by adding this line to your top-level CMakeLists.txt: `set(CMAKE_SUPPRESS_REGENERATION true)`
+  - CMAKE cannot generate a solution without an ALL_BUILD project, but you can prevent CMake from adding the ZERO_CHECK project by adding this line to your top-level CMakeLists.txt: `set(CMAKE_SUPPRESS_REGENERATION true)`

 ## Instructions for Linux
 1. Ensure that you have CMake, git, gcc, and other build tools you'd like.
 Installing the build-essential package contains most key build tools.